 Fraud is a white-collar crime, but that doesn’t make its penalties any less severe than other types of crime.
 As previously stated, fraud can mean years of incarceration and thousands in fines.
 In particularly egregious cases, a fraudster can spend decades in federal prison, tens of thousands in fines, and be ordered to pay restitution to victims in addition to fines.

 What to Do If You Are Arrested for Fraud

 If you are arrested for fraud, don’t talk to anyone about it and immediately reach out to a criminal defense attorney.
 Depending upon what authorities believe you have done, you may be risking years of your life behind bars and fines you may never be able to pay.

-We at The Alband Law Firm can represent clients who are criminally accused of fraud.
+We at Alband, Lane & Balderama can represent clients who are criminally accused of fraud.
 We are committed advocates for our clients and skilled litigators who can help them protect their rights.